75 Wall Street: Conversion and 2010s operation

 The Hakimian Organization and Peykar Brothers Realty purchased 75 Wall Street from JPMorgan Chase for $185 million in December 2005.
 By then, many office buildings in the Financial District were being turned into residential condominiums, and several hotels were also being built in the neighborhood.
 Rex Hakimian said that while the average office rent in the area was 33 $/ft2 per month, condominium apartments often sold for more than 1000 $/ft2.
 Hakimian said 75 Wall Street's small floor plates and tall ceilings made the building seem "as if it was built to be converted".

 The building was rezoned for residential and commercial use.
 Over three years, the Hakimian Organization converted 75 Wall Street into a mixed-use structure with condominiums on its upper floors and a hotel below.
 SLCE Architects designed the conversion, and Hyatt agreed to operate the hotel as one of the first hotels in its Andaz chain.
 The project was to contain about 250 hotel rooms and 350 apartments.
 A tenant amenity area was placed on the rooftop, with a lounge, hot tub, small beach, solarium, and hammocks.
 Condo residents could also pay a la carte for service from the hotel's housekeeping staff.
 Interior designer David Rockwell, one of the architects involved in the project, included a private screening room in the condo section of the building.
 Rockwell designed four model apartments for prospective buyers, which the Hakimian Group presented at a party in September 2007.
 Rockwell also designed the hotel, with rooms averaging 426 ft2.

 The condominium portion of the building opened in 2009 with 346 residential units.
 Hakimian allowed residents to sublease their condos for periods of as little as three months, which made the building appealing to buyers from around the world.
 The hotel portion opened as Andaz Wall Street in January 2010, and a restaurant named Wall & Water also opened within the ground floor.
-Condo sales at 75 Wall Street lagged in the wake of the late-2000s financial crisis, and only 137 of the units were in contract or had been sold by July 2010.
+Condo sales at 75 Wall Street lagged during and after the Great Recession, and only 137 of the units were in contract or had been sold by July 2010.
 As a result, Bayerische Landesbank, which had given the developers a $263 million loan for the building's renovation, extended the term of the loan by two years.
 Hakimian refinanced existing debt on the hotel with Annaly Capital Management in 2017.
 The hotel renovated its rooms in 2019.